PinIdea/shapeshift-cli/README.md

 - Trade amount larger than max deposit limit will be automatically split to separated and rather small transactions that within shapeshift's limits.

-#Disclamer:
+# Disclaimer:

 Don't use it if you want to exchange Coin/NXT or NXT/Coin.
-This script doen't support NXT yet.
+This script doesn't support NXT yet.

 If you want to see your transaction status within ShapeShift.io website, please visit this link after the generation of a deposit address: https://shapeshift.io/txStat/ [generated deposit address]